A weak formulation of free boundary problems and its application to hydrodynamic limits of particle systems with selection: Uniqueness via barriers

-\begin{remark} If $(v,\beta)$ is a solution to \eqref{018} and $u=v$ a.e.\ then $(u,\beta)$ is also a solution; specifically, Condition \eqref{018}(iii) is inherited from the former to the latter.
-Indeed, for a given $r$, $v([r,\iy),t)$ and $u([r,\iy),t)$ may differ for $t$ in a null set w.r.t.\ the Lebesgue measure $dt$.
-However, this is a null set also w.r.t.\ the measure $\beta((-\iy,r)\times dt)\ll\beta(\R\times dt)=dJ_t\ll dt$.
-The latter is a consequence of our assumption $J\in AC^\up(\R_+,\R_+)$. \end{remark} \begin{remark} Throughout what follows, by a solution to \eqref{018} we will always mean the version given by \eqref{012-}.
-In view of the above lemma there is no loss of generality in doing so. \end{remark}
+\begin{remark} In what follows, by a solution to \eqref{018} we will mean the version given by \eqref{012-} unless stated otherwise.
+In view of Lemma \ref{lem1}, there is no loss of generality in doing so when proving the uniqueness result. \end{remark}